 - Marination Time: While you can roast the veggies immediately after marinating, letting them sit for a few hours (or overnight) will intensify the flavors.

-- Veggie Choices: Feel free to experiment with other veggies like zucchini, carrots, broccoli, red onion, cherry tomatoes, corn, asparagus, green peppers, potatoes, and artichoke.
+- Veggie Choices: Feel free to experiment with other veggies like carrots, broccoli, red onion, cherry tomatoes, asparagus, and potatoes.

 - Paneer vs. Tofu: If you’re only looking for vegetarian recipes (and not necessarily vegan), paneer cubes are a delicious addition.